 Adapted from The U.S. Immigration and Customs Enforcement Website

 BASIC REENTRY REQUIREMENTS FOR F-1 STUDENTS TRAVELING OUTSIDE THE U.S.

 - you have been outside the U.S. for less than 5 months

-- a current SEVIS I-20 endorsed for travel by Yvette or Chia-Yen
+- a current SEVIS I-20 endorsed for travel by Chia-Yen or Rhona

 - a current passport valid for at least 6 months into the future (if you have an expired passport or one that will expire in less than 6 months, you must renew it before reentering the U.S.) unless you are from a country that has an agreement with the U.S. allowing entry with a passport until the date of expiration